 What does success for you look like?
 Have your goals and key performance indicators (KPIs) been met?
 What are KPIs and why do you need them?
 In order to measure success, you need to know which metrics are important.
 An inbound marketing strategy will incorporate your goals when determining a set of metrics by which to measure your success.

 Determining how much of your budget to allocate to marketing should be more than simply picking a number out of a hat.
 A lot of factors play a role in setting a budget that is effective yet affordable, including the size of your company, your competition and your marketing strategy.

 Even if you have a budget in place, how you use your marketing dollars is just as important, if not more important than the number itself.
 Inbound marketing is an effective tool to meet the needs of the modern consumer and provide a way for businesses to generate leads that can be converted into customers.

 However, to be successful at inbound marketing, you must have the right team and the right strategic plan in place.
 Hiring several employees to accomplish all these tasks would end up costing you potentially hundreds of thousands of dollars.

-If you have enough on-site staff who are experts in marketing strategies, web design, social media, graphic design, content writing, copy writing and editing, and marketing analysis, you’re in luck.
+If you have enough on-site staff who are experts in marketing strategies, web design, social media, graphic design, email marketing, content marketing, copy writing and editing, search engine optimization and marketing analysis, you’re in luck.
 If you do not, or cannot afford to have a full-time team dedicated to inbound marketing, then you need a qualified inbound certified agency, like InTouch Marketing.

 Outsourcing your digital marketing will result in a fraction of the cost and allow you to take advantage of the several benefits that come with working with an experienced digital marketing agency.